0n0w1c/BigPinkEraser/readme.md

-#### Beta release!
+Beta release!

 A selection tool that removes entities from the selected area, including those pesky invisible entities.

-Big Pink Eraser is primarily designed for the clean-up of invisible entities caused by bugs and deactivating mods.
+The Big Pink Eraser is primarily designed for cleaning up invisible entities caused by bugs or deactivated mods.
-Equally useful for the removal of other undesired entities, either placed or dropped.
+However, it's equally effective at removing other unwanted entities, whether placed or dropped.

 Environmentally responsible, will not remove: